dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-cube-texture.md

 ## Having some images

 Before getting started making a cue texture one of the first things to work out is the images.
 I will need not just one, but six images, one for each side of a cube, thus the name cube texture.
 These should not just be any images also, they should be generated in a way in which they will work well for the intended purpose.

+Getting into how to go about making these images could prove to be a whole other post by itself.
+So for this post I will just be using one of the examples provided in the official three.js repository.
+The collection of examples can be found in the [examples/textures/cube](https://github.com/mrdoob/three.js/tree/r91/examples/textures/cube) folder of the repository.